 Submitted by thewhippinpost on Tue, 28/11/2006 - 18:13.

-If you're concentrating on a song-part for too long, your ears become quickly tired - You will sit there and think, 'nah...', and convince yourself everything is fine, but what you've probably done in fact, is over-compensate without realising.
+If you're concentrating on a song-part for too long, your ears become quickly tired.
+You will sit there, and you will think: '...nah'; and you will convince yourself everything is fine.
+But what you've probably done in fact, is over-compensate without realising.

-This is one of my weaknesses I have to say; simply because I become so engrossed I just can't let go until I'm happy... even if that takes 14 hours (cough - or more!).
+This is one of my weaknesses, I have to say - simply because I get so engrossed I just can't let go until I'm precisely happy... even if that takes 14 hours (cough - or more!).

-It can be more troublesome when you're trying to create a complex sound on a synth or something that covers several frequency spectrums - You can be spending hours refining the sound and during that process, you'll be overly concentrating on the lower, mid or higher freq's of that sound, almost to the exclusion of the others... basically, you lose the wider perspective.
+It can be more troublesome when you're trying to create a complex sound on a synth, or something that covers several frequency spectrums.
+You can be spending hours refining the sound, when somehow during the process, you'll overly-concentrate on the lower, mid or higher freqiencies of that sound; almost to the exclusion of all others... basically, you lose the wider perspective.

-It's usually the higher-frequencies that suffer, meaning you'll more than likely make them more prominent... of course, you won't realise until you listen-back a couple of days later.
+It's usually the higher-frequencies that suffer, meaning you'll more than likely make them more prominent to compensate... of course, you won't realise until you listen-back a couple of days later.

 What to do?